durrantlab/autogrow4/tutorial/tutorial.md

         3) MPI: static allocation of jobs across many cpus across multiple machines.

 ###  *** Important notes when running on clusters using SLURM ***
-    1) Multiprocessing: When running Autogrow in Multiprocessing mode using SLURM, one should 1st run the cache_prerun option on a single processor. srun -n 1 python RunAutogrow.py -c
+    1) Multiprocessing: When running AutoGrow4 in Multiprocessing mode using SLURM, one should 1st run the cache_prerun option on a single processor. srun -n 1 python RunAutogrow.py -c
             *** USE srun or mpirun for the cache_prerun.
 This limits the prerun to a